Qihao-He/ece574-VC/log.md

 Why is the thread zero runs all the rest because it is so fast?
 Isn't the thread are sharing the processor evenly?

+Changing Chunksize
+Threads are assignned same amount of time to run.
+Spread mostly evenly but the last set of chunks, only two threads get assigned while the others have nothing to do.
+Switch to "guided" and the chunksize decreases over time and the ending is a bit more balanced.

+QUESTION: Why is the dynamic allocate the chunksize is leaving only two threads assigned and reast doing nothing.
+Why is the guided helping the allocating.

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------